cirosantilli/text/src/how-to-learn.md

 Please do *not* download material illegally via methods like:

 - torrent
 - upload sites.
-Most of those have links coming from irresponsible blogs.
-Don't trust them!
+Most of those have links coming from irresponsible blogs

+since this bankrupts publishing companies, and inhibits the creation of new books.

 ##use the sources